 4. Future dates of other artists.

 Look at all the dates of similar genres in your city, they will share the public and, if you put it the same day, you will reduce your ticket sales.
 For this, the city reports with all the future events that we offer on Drop.Show, as well as the genres of the event histories are useful.

 5. Past dates and neighborhoods.

 Fact: For “legendary” artists, the problem is not the date, but getting the exclusive contract.
 For medium artists the normal thing is once a year.
 For small artists it depends on the manager’s growth strategy.
-You may be interested in playing many times to make yourself known, since you will sell little by yourself in any case.
+They may be interested in playing many times to make themselves known, since they will sell little by themselves in any case.